Barkia/RepData_PeerAssessment2/PA2_Storm.md

 ## 4.2 - Which type of Events have the greatest Economic consequences?

 The item 2.7 (page 12 and the APPENDIX B) of National Weather Service Storm Data documentation describes about Damage.
 Two variables, PROPDMG (for Property Damage) and CROPDMG (for Crop Damage) are used to represent these losts.
-If you want, read more about this damages, please connect with National Weather Service using the link [Storm Data Documentation](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf)
+If you want, read more about theses damages, please connect with National Weather Service using the link [Storm Data Documentation](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf)

 ### 4.2.1 - Property Damage